 Alta Ski Area.
 Alta Ski Area is a year-round resort at the top of Little Cottonwood Canyon.
 The 2,130-acre area is privately owned and is located on a combination of private and NFS land that is open to the public.
 It operates under a special-use permit from the USDA Forest Service.
 Facilities include ski lifts and tows, restaurants, ski area and avalanche-control facilities, and hiking trails.
 Portions of the resort located on NFS land are considered part of a multiple-use land holding.
 Section 4(f) applies only to portions of the resort that are on NFS land and are identified on the resort's USDA Forest Service special-use permit as being used primarily for public parks or recreation.
 Section 4(f) does not apply to portions of the resort that are on privately owned land, undeveloped portions of the resort that are on NFS land, or resort facilities on NFS land that are not used primarily for recreation.
 Facilities in the study area that are not used primarily for recreation and are therefore not Section 4(f) resources include administration and office buildings and employee housing.
-Table 26.4-2 on page 26-31 lists facilities in the study area that are identified on Alta's special-use permit and are used primarily for recreation.
+Table 26.4-2 on page 26-33 lists facilities in the study area that are identified on Alta's special-use permit and are used primarily for recreation.

 Dispersed Climbing Resources.
 Section 4(f) applies only to portions of multiple-use public lands that are designated as or function for significant park or recreation purposes.
-The USDA Forest Service determined that the climbing boulders or groups of boulders identified as Parking Lot West, Bathroom Boulder, Secret Garden, Cabbage Patch, Syringe, 5-Mile, and All Thumbs do not meet the applicability requirements of 23 CFR Section 774.11(d).
-For this reason, these boulders are not Section 4(f) resources [USDA Forest Service 2020; see the correspondence in Appendix 26A, USDA Forest Service Letter Regarding Section 4(f) Determination for Climbing Boulders, dated September 15, 2020].
-The Gate Buttress climbing area is located on private land and is not considered a Section 4(f) resource.
+The USDA Forest Service initially determined that the climbing boulders or groups of boulders identified as Parking Lot West, Bathroom Boulder, Secret Garden, Cabbage Patch, Syringe, 5-Mile, and All Thumbs did not meet the applicability requirements of 23 CFR Section 774.11(d).
+For this reason, these boulders were not considered Section 4(f) resources in the Draft EIS released for public review and comment in June 2021 [USDA Forest Service 2020; see the correspondence in Appendix 26A, USDA Forest Service Letter Regarding Section 4(f) Determination for Climbing Boulders, dated September 15, 2020].